 8.2 Immediately before the start of each round of play and after all wagers are on the table, the Dealer shall call “No more bets” and then begin dealing the cards.

-8.3 Where no wagers have been placed on the table, the Casino Operator may deal a number of rounds of cards without any wager being placed.
-The Casino Operator shall retain the discretion to determine how many, if any, rounds it deals without any wager being placed.
-Nothing in this rule prevents any person from wagering on any of those rounds should they choose to do so, in accordance with these rules.
+8.3 Where no wagers have been placed on the table, the Casino Operator may notwithstanding rule 8.2 deal a number of rounds of cards without any wager being placed (each such round being a “Free Hand”).
+The Casino Operator shall retain the discretion to determine how many, if any, Free Hands it deals without any wager being placed.
+Nothing in this rule prevents any person from wagering on any Free Hand should they choose to do so, in accordance with these rules.

 8.4 The Dealer shall deal an initial 4 cards from the card shoe or automatic shuffler.
 The first and third cards shall respectively constitute the first and second cards of the Player’s Hand and the second and fourth cards shall respectively constitute the first and second cards of the Banker’s Hand.